What Is Tax Avoidance?

 Retirement contributions

 Contributing to certain retirement accounts will allow you to deduct contributions and lower your taxable income.
-Workplace retirement accounts (401k, 403b, 457) or an individual retirement account (IRA) allow you to deduct contributions from your taxable income.
+Workplace retirement accounts, such as a 401k or 403b, or an individual retirement account (IRA) allow you to deduct contributions from your taxable income.

 You can also contribute to small business retirement plans, such as a SIMPLE, a SEP IRA or a Solo 401(k) account.
 These lower your taxable revenue in the business and can save a lot of money in taxes.

 If you invest in a “traditional” retirement account, you can deduct the contributions from your taxes in the year you make them.
-But if you invest in a “Roth” retirement account, you can’t deduct your contributions, but you can withdraw funds tax-free in retirement.
+If you invest in a “Roth” retirement account, you can’t deduct your contributions, but you can withdraw the funds tax-free in retirement.

 All of these retirement strategies are a form of tax avoidance.